Equivalence of germs (of mappings and sets) over k vs that over K: The relevant Artin approximation and the -versions of the Artin-Rees lemma

-For the groups $\cR,\cK$ and $\k$-smooth target, $Y=(\k^m,o),$ this statement is an immediate application of the classical Artin approximation, see e.g. \cite[\S2.3.v]{Kerner.Group.Orbits}.
-For the group $\cL\cR$ (and for $\cK$ when $Y\not\approx(\k^m,o)$) this is a non-trivial statement\footnote{In fact, it fails for analytic maps that are not $\cK$-finite, due to Osgood-Gabrielov-Shiota counterexample, \cite{Shiota.1998}.}.
-It is proved \cite{Kerner.LRAP}, Theorem 3.4 for Nash maps, and Theorem 5.1 for analytic maps that are $\cK$-finite.
+\bei \item For the groups $\cR,\cK$ and $\k$-smooth target, $Y=(\k^m,o),$ this statement is an immediate application of the classical Artin approximation, see e.g. \cite[\S2.3.v]{Kerner.Group.Orbits}. \item For the group $\cL\cR,$ and for $\cK$ when $Y\ssetneq(\k^m,o),$ this is a non-trivial statement\footnote{In fact, the $\cL,\cL\cR$ properties fail for analytic maps that are not of finite singularity type, due to Osgood-Gabrielov-Shiota counterexample, \cite{Shiota.1998}.}.
+The cases $\cL,\cL\cR$ are proved in \cite{Kerner.LRAP}, Theorem 3.4 for Nash maps, and Theorem 5.1 for analytic maps that are of finite singularity type.
+The general case $\cG^{(j)}$ (in particular for $\cG=\cL\cR,\cK$) is done in Theorem 4.3 (and \S4.4) of \cite{Kerner.G-AP}. \eei